 The Shoestring Fries, though, were somewhat of a disappointment.
 I thought they were pretty generic as far as french fries go.
 Some reviewers on Yelp had said the fries went well with cheese sauce, but I really did not like this sauce at all.

 The Frozen Custard comes in several forms, including a cup.
 There are also larger take-home containers available.

 They also have what they call Concrete which usually has add-ins but I tried it plain.
 They serve it with a straw, and to me it seemed like a very good milk shake (but you have to find the sweet spot where it is melted enough to get through the straw but still very cold).
 For me trying this was an experiment, and I may very well do this again.

 I really do not know if all of their food is as good as the patty melt, or whether I accidentally found the best item, but there is no doubt that it was very good.

-I said earlier that for me Freddy’s custard did not quite live up to what I had at Caliche’s (and what Caliche’s still has if you go to their restaurant in Las Cruces).
+I said earlier that for me Freddy’s custard did not quite live up to what I had at Caliche’s (and what Caliche’s still has if you go to their restaurants in Las Cruces or Alamogordo, NM).
 However, I still think Freddy’s is very good, and I especially like it compared to the frozen yogurt alternative (if the frozen yogurt restaurants are even around anymore).

 Restaurant Web Site: Freddy’s